 Numeric Nutrient Criteria - SB 1808 (formerly 7034) by Sen. Dean and HB 7115 (formerly SAC2) by Rep. Crisafulli is legislation that allows Florida's DEP to amend its NNC rules to conform to the agreement that Florida reached with EPA on March 15.
-HB 7115 is ready for the House floor and SB 1808 is scheduled to be heard on the Senate floor Tuesday.
+HB 7115 is ready for the House floor and SB 1808 was rolled over to third reading.
 These bills are on the fast track, but note that the DEP/EPA settlement agreement is still subject to challenge in the courts.

 Total Maximum Daily Loads - SB 1806 (formerly 7036) by Sen. Dean and HB 7113 (formerly ANRS3) by Rep. Caldwell would allow total maximum daily load (TMDL) rules to be exempt from legislative ratification requirements.
 This exemption would significantly eliminate delays in the process of restoring water quality.
 These are companion bills to the NNC rule bills (1808 and 7115).
-HB 7113 has one committee remaining and SB 1806 is scheduled to be heard on the Senate floor Tuesday.
+HB 7113 is ready for the floor and SB 1806 was rolled over to third reading.

 Coal Combustion Residuals (CCRs) - SB 682 by Sen. Simpson and HB 659 by Rep. Goodson would address a proposed rule by the U.S. Environmental Protection Agency (EPA) that could regulate CCRs as hazardous waste.
 Currently, CCRs in Florida are recycled for use in cement, wallboard, materials for roads, and other uses, or stored in landfills.
 However, Florida law prohibits storage of hazardous material in landfills, and EPA's rule could require CCRs to be shipped out of Florida for storage costing Seminole more than \$100 million per year.
 Additionally, EPA's rule could prevent electric utilities from recycling CCRs.
 This bill would exempt CCRs from Florida's laws that prohibit the storage of hazardous waste in landfills, allowing CCRs to continue to be landfilled in Florida even if EPA adopts the rule.
 The bill also would make it easier to recycle CCRs if EPA does not adopt the rule, and hopefully would make it possible for electric utilities to continue recycling CCRs in Florida if EPA adopts the rule.
-HB 659 is ready for the floor and SB 682 is scheduled to be heard on the Senate floor Tuesday.
+SB 682 was amended to provide additional protections for bodies of water and was rolled over to third reading and HB 659 is ready for the floor.

 Public-Private Partnerships - SB 84 by Sen. Diaz de la Portilla and HB 85 by Rep. Steube would encourage partnerships between public and private entities to develop and operate qualifying projects.
 A "qualifying project" would include projects that serve a public purpose, including power-generating facilities.
 By including power-generating facilities in the bill and allowing leasing, this bill may authorize retail competition for governments that lease all or a portion of a power plant.
-SB 84 was successfully amended to remove power-generating facility in committee but that language remains in HB 85.
-HB 85 passed out of its first committee and SB 84 passed out its third committee.
+Both bills have been amended to remove the language that would authorize leasing of a power-generating facility (3rd party retail sales) in committee.
+HB 85 passed out of its second committee and SB 84 is scheduled to be heard in its last committee on Tuesday.